-To speak to Koorosh's growth, I was immensely impressed with how quickly he managed to mount Experiment 1 and his ability to analyze and synthesize the relatively complex data set.
+To speak to Koorosh's growth, I have been immensely impressed with how quickly he managed to mount Experiments 1 and 2, as well as his ability to analyze and synthesize the relatively complex data set.
 Prior to just a few years ago, he had little background in statistical analyses or working with quantitative data.
 His growth in this domain has been exceptional.
-While he still has some to learn regarding the more complex statistical models that he will need to employ for Experiment 2, given his past proclivity for this kind of work, I am more than confident that he will have little difficulty.
+While he still has some to learn regarding the more complex statistical models that he will need to employ for a full understanding of the data in Experiment 2, given his past proclivity for this kind of work, I am more than confident that he will have little difficulty.
 His enthusiasm alone for learning and challenging himself informs this expectation.